-- 12. The conflict raging in Yemen for over six years has not reduced in intensity in 2020-2021.
-Notwithstanding considerable international and regional efforts to reach a ceasefire and to embark upon a peace process, the conflict remains intractable due to continued lack of political will of the parties to the conflict and relevant external actors.
+- 12. The conflict that has been raging in Yemen for over six years did not reduce in intensity in the 2020-2021 period covered by the present report.
+Notwithstanding considerable international and regional efforts to reach a ceasefire and to embark upon a peace process, the conflict remains intractable owing to a continued lack of political will of the parties to the conflict and relevant external actors.
 The previously signed power-sharing deal between the Government of Yemen and the southern transitional council remains largely dysfunctional, and negotiations between the de facto authorities and the coalition have not achieved any tangible progress.
 Moreover, military confrontations have escalated over a myriad of fronts within Yemen and outside its borders. - 13.
 In late October 2020, the Houthis started a mobilization phase to enhance their preparedness for battle over Ma'rib.
 In February 2021, the Houthis began their attack on Ma'rib Governorate.
 Within weeks, the Ta'izz and Hajjah fronts became active once more.
-Other fronts in Hudaydah, Dhale', Jawf, and Bayda governorates also witnessed fighting.
+Other fronts in Hudaydah, Dhale', Jawf, and Bayda' governorates also witnessed fighting.
 Heavy fighting has continued across frontline areas in Ma'rib Governorate, with hostilities particularly dominant in the Sirwah area, specifically in Mashjah, Kassarah, Zour and Tala'ah Hamraa.
-Currently, frontlines are only kilometres away from Ma'rib city.
+Currently, the frontlines are only a few kilometres away from the city of Ma'rib.
 The coalition provides critical close air support to the Yemeni armed forces.
 The Houthi offensive has led to large waves of displacement within the Ma'rib Governorate, especially after the sites hosting internally displaced persons were shelled.
 Since the beginning of the year, the Houthis have also carried out multiple cross-border aerial attacks on Saudi Arabia.
-While most of the targets have been of a military nature, civilian infrastructure has also been hit. - 14.
-In December 2020, the southern transitional council agreed to join a new government with the Government of Yemen.
-On 30 December 2020, an attack was launched on Aden airport, moments after the plane carrying members of the new government landed.
-As a sign of the continued fractured relationship between the southern transitional council and the